 Dark Matters: On Race, Capitalism, and the Whiteness of the Screen

-In this critical theory course, we will reframe the history and future of computation to center its oversights, biases, and errors.
-Together we will uncover computation’s relationship to colonization, critical race theory, capitalism, incarceration and beyond.
-We will discuss in small and large groups how we can use computational systems to create the matrix of our dreams while holding these systems accountable to their origins.
-By reading critical texts, viewing artworks and interacting with professional guests we will learn how these structures are compromised so that we can begin to imagine what an outside to them might look like.
-This class relies on an expanded notion of study, where we will challenge one another to think outside the box about what learning is and ultimately can be.
-We will also look at the practices of contemporary artists critiquing (and expanding the imaginary within) technology as examples of how radical imagination can be evoked through artistic practice.
-By the end of the class we will create a project with contributions from each member of the class.
+In this critical theory course, ‘Dark Matters: On Race, Capitalism, and the Whiteness of the Screen,’ we reframed the history and future of computation to center its oversights, biases, and errors.
+Together we uncovered computation’s relationship to colonization, critical race theory, capitalism, incarceration and beyond.
+We discussed in small and large groups how we can use computational systems to create the matrix of our dreams while holding these systems accountable to their origins.
+By reading critical texts, viewing artworks and interacting with professional guests we learned how these structures are compromised so that we can begin to imagine what an outside to them might look like.
+This class relied on an expanded notion of study, where we challenged one another to think outside the box about what learning is and ultimately can be.
+We also looked at the practices of contemporary artists critiquing (and expanding the imaginary within) technology as examples of how radical imagination can be evoked through artistic practice.
+By the end of the class we created a project with contributions from each member of the class.

 Course of Study